IPsec Tunnelling Guide

 [no] initiator

 Role, initiator (client) or responder (server).
-Initiator is the one that sends initial request for IKE handshake.
+The initiator is the one that sends the initial request for the IKE handshake.

 no